 Governor Hochul's Veto: When Albany Blocked Press Access

-In 2025, both chambers of the New York legislature passed a bill requiring press access to encrypted police communications.
-It had broad bipartisan support.
-Governor Kathy Hochul vetoed it anyway—one day before New York City's Local Law 46 took effect, making the contrast hard to miss.
+In 2025, both chambers of the New York legislature passed the Keep Police Radio Public Act, requiring press access to encrypted police communications.
+Governor Kathy Hochul vetoed it on December 19, 2025 — one day after the NYC Council passed its own press-access bill, which became Local Law 46 weeks later.
+The contrast is hard to miss.

 Key Facts at a Glance